 (As told to Irewati Nag)

 I worked over a decade as a successful engineer in Malaysia.
 I met Chen at a business conference in Kuala Lumpur.
-We soon started talking and I realised she was quite successful for her age, an independent woman managing her two kids with some help from her aunt, while her husband lived in her home country in some town which I can’t spell, like a typical Indian.
-She had been in KL for over 7 years and had risen on the corporate ladder very soon and had reached the senior management level pretty early on.
+We soon started talking and I realised she was quite successful for her age, an independent woman managing her two kids with some help from her aunt, while her husband lived in her home country in some town which I can’t even spell.
+She had been in KL for over 7 years and had risen the corporate ladder very soon, reaching the senior management level pretty early on.
 She made me believe that it was because of her hard work, but now I feel otherwise.

 When I met her, although I was in awe of her, I was not attracted or in love.
-I was married to another woman then.
-I had compatibility issues with my wife; despite all my efforts I realised that marriage was not going anywhere.
+I was a married man then.
+However, I had compatibility issues with my wife; despite all my efforts, realised that my marriage was not going anywhere.
 My wife went back to India as she felt neglected and lonely in KL.
-I tried stopping my wife, but in vain.
+I tried stopping my wife but in vain.
 I eventually gave in, sent her home.